Vietnamese Red Sticky Rice (Xôi Gấc)

 Other common names include Spiny Bitter Gourd, Sweet Gourd and Cochinchin Gourd.
 Because the gac fruit originated in Vietnam, it’s more known by its Vietnamese name, Gac.

 The pulp is collected from the fruit then blended into a homogenous paste.
 This pulp gives a bright red-orange color and a subtle aroma and flavor to Xoi Gac.
-Because the aroma and flavor are quite subtle, you can also use food coloring as a substitute.

 The large black seed in the middle of the pulp is often saved to top the sweet rice as an indication of authenticity — that natural food coloring from the gac fruit was used.